 “Ignorance and prejudice are the handmaidens of propaganda.
 Our mission, therefore, is to confront ignorance with knowledge, bigotry with tolerance, and isolation with the outstretched hand of generosity.
 Racism can, will, and must be defeated.” ― Kofi Annan

 Decisions have intended and unintended consequences, and some of these have far-reaching ethical or moral implications.
-This is why our decision-making needs to involve discretion and educated judgment.
-Seemingly simple decisions can have dire implications.
+Therefore, our decision-making needs to involve discretion and educated judgment.
+Simple decisions can have dire implications.
 For instance, deciding what vegetables to eat would generally be seen as a neutral choice.
 On the surface, it seems harmless.
 However, this decision may not be as simple as it seems, it depends upon the circumstances and the consequences of the decision.

 The Circumstances of Ignorance and Prejudice